aloxe/huwindty/src/pages/documentation/cms.md

 You will then have to upload everything to your server and make sure you set the document root of your server in the `public` directory.

-The index page of your site should say hello and offer a link to "[Log in with Github](https://auth.xn--4lj4bfp6d.eu.org/auth)".
+The index page of your site should say hello and offer a link to Log in with Github.
+The current starter kit has a link to "[My login with Github](https://auth.xn--4lj4bfp6d.eu.org/auth)".

 ### Install Sveltia CMS to your static site

 In this starter, the CMS is already installed in the `_assets/public/admin`.
 You will find two files: index.html and config.yml.

+If you prefer to use Decap CMS over Sveltia, simple uncomment the line in index.html, where the decap script is loaded and remove the one for Sveltia.

 - The index.html is the page that will load the CMS application.
 - config.yml is the config file.
 You can update it to set the behaviour of your CMS.
 Before that, you will need to update the `base_url:` with the path to the cms oauth provider you just published.